PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - PlanktoScope-specific systemd services.
 - PlanktoScope-specific OS configuration files.

 Everything managed by `forklift` is version-controlled in a [Git](https://git-scm.com/) repository with a special file structure (so that the repository is called a *pallet*), enabling easy backup and restoration of `forklift`-managed configurations even if the PlanktoScope's SD card is wiped and re-flashed.
-Forklift is designed so that a pallet is effectively a version-controlled, configurable, declarative [bill of materials](https://en.wikipedia.org/wiki/Bill_of_materials) for software/configuration modules which are composed together by Forklift into a significant layer of the PlanktoScope OS.
-Performing an OS upgrade/downgrade with Forklift is just a matter of running a `forklift` command to switch to a different version of a pallet, as described [in our OS upgrade operations guide](../../../operation/software-upgrades.md#perform-an-in-place-upgradedowngrade).
+Forklift is designed so that a pallet is effectively a version-controlled, configurable, declarative [bill of materials](https://en.wikipedia.org/wiki/Bill_of_materials) for software/configuration modules which are composed together by Forklift into a significant layer of the PlanktoScope OS; many kinds of customizations can be performed through a feature-flagging interface which is uniform regardless of the underlying formats of OS configurations involved in those customizations (e.g. as illustrated in our networking operations guides for [adjusting firewalld zone rules](../../../operation/networking.md#make-the-firewall-more-restrictive) and for [disabling one or both Wi-Fi hotspots](../../../operation/networking.md#disable-the-wi-fi-hotspot) and for [disabling access to one or more browser apps](../../../operation/networking.md#disable-all-access-to-privileged-web-browser-apps)).
+Performing an OS upgrade/downgrade with Forklift is just a matter of running a `forklift` command to switch to a different version of a pallet and then rebooting, as described [in our OS upgrade operations guide](../../../operation/software-upgrades.md#perform-an-in-place-upgradedowngrade).

 !!! info